hizzle-co/noptin/readme.txt

 == Changelog ==

+= 4.0.2 =
+* Allow resending a newsletter only to recipients who were not send the newsletter before.

 = 4.0.1 =
 * Fix: Update packages to ensure the sending limits setting is visible on all instances.